MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Browsing

-Popular browsers are supported on ARM-based Surface devices:
+Popular browsers are supported on Arm-based Surface devices:

 - Microsoft Edge, Firefox, Chrome, and Internet Explorer run on Surface Pro 9 with 5G and Surface Pro X.
-- Firefox and Microsoft Edge (Chromium) run natively with enhanced performance on ARM-based Windows 10 or Windows 11 PCs.
+- Firefox and Microsoft Edge (Chromium) run natively with enhanced performance on Arm-based Windows 10 or Windows 11 PCs.

 ### Installing and using Microsoft Office

-- Use Microsoft 365 for the best experience on ARM-based Windows 10 or Windows 11 PCs.
+- Use Microsoft 365 for the best experience on Arm-based Windows 10 or Windows 11 PCs.
-- Microsoft 365 "click-to-run" installs Outlook, Word, Excel, and PowerPoint optimized for ARM-based processors.
+- Microsoft 365 "click-to-run" installs Outlook, Word, Excel, and PowerPoint optimized for Arm-based processors.
 - Microsoft Teams runs natively on Surface Pro 9 with 5G and Surface Pro X.
 - For "[perpetual versions](/microsoft-365/troubleshoot/installation/office-perpetual-volume-license-products)" of Office, such as Office 2021, install the 32-bit version.

 ### VPN

-To confirm if a specific third-party VPN supports ARM-based Windows 10 or Windows 11 PCs, contact the VPN provider.
+To confirm if a specific third-party VPN supports Arm-based Windows 10 or Windows 11 PCs, contact the VPN provider.

 ## Feature summary

-The following tables show the availability of key features on Surface Pro 9 with 5G and Surface Pro X with Windows 10 or Windows 11 on ARM.
+The following tables show the availability of key features on Surface Pro 9 with 5G and Surface Pro X with Windows 10 or Windows 11 on Arm.

 ### Deployment